Final Recommendation Statement

 Screening Eligibility, Screening Intervals, and Starting and Stopping Ages

-The NLST enrolled generally healthy persons, and the findings may not accurately reflect the balance of benefits and harms in those with comorbid conditions.
+The NLST9 and the NELSON trial11 enrolled generally healthy persons, so those study findings may not accurately reflect the balance of benefits and harms in persons with comorbid conditions.
 The USPSTF recommends discontinuing screening if a person develops a health problem that substantially limits life expectancy or the ability or willingness to have curative lung surgery.

 Smoking Cessation Counseling

-All persons enrolled in a screening program should receive smoking cessation interventions.
-To be consistent with the USPSTF recommendation on counseling and interventions to prevent tobacco use and tobacco-caused disease, persons who are referred to a lung cancer screening program through primary care should receive these interventions before referral.
-Because many persons may enter screening through pathways besides referral from primary care, the USPSTF encourages incorporating such interventions into the screening program.
+All persons enrolled in a screening program who are current smokers should receive smoking cessation interventions.
+To be consistent with the USPSTF recommendation on counseling and interventions to prevent tobacco use and tobacco-caused disease,19 persons referred for lung cancer screening through primary care should receive these interventions concurrent with referral.
+Because many persons may enter screening through pathways besides referral from primary care, the USPSTF encourages incorporating such interventions into all screening programs.

-Shared decision making is important for persons within the population for whom screening is recommended.
-The benefit of screening varies with risk because persons who are at higher risk because of smoking history or other risk factors are more likely to benefit.
-Screening cannot prevent most lung cancer deaths, and smoking cessation remains essential.
-Lung cancer screening has substantial harms, most notably the risk for false-positive results and incidental findings that lead to a cascade of testing and treatment that may result in more harms, including the anxiety of living with a lesion that may be cancer.
-Overdiagnosis of lung cancer and the risks of radiation are real harms, although their magnitude is uncertain.
-The decision to begin screening should be the result of a thorough discussion of the possible benefits, limitations, and known and uncertain harms.
+Shared decision-making is important when clinicians and patients discuss screening for lung cancer.
+The benefit of screening varies with risk because persons at higher risk are more likely to benefit.
+Screening does not prevent most lung cancer deaths; thus, smoking cessation remains essential.
+Lung cancer screening has the potential to cause harm, including false-positive results and incidental findings that can lead to subsequent testing and treatment, including the anxiety of living with a lung lesion that may be cancer.
+Overdiagnosis of lung cancer and the risks of radiation exposure are harms, although their exact magnitude is uncertain.
+The decision to undertake screening should involve a thorough discussion of the potential benefits, limitations, and harms of screening.

 Scope of Review

-In addition to the evidence review, the USPSTF commissioned modeling studies from the Cancer Intervention and Surveillance Modeling Network (CISNET) to provide information about the optimum age at which to begin and end screening, the optimum screening interval, and the relative benefits and harms of different screening strategies 9, 10.
+In addition to the systematic evidence review, the USPSTF commissioned collaborative modeling studies from CISNET14,15 to provide information about the optimal age at which to begin and end screening, the optimal screening interval, and the relative benefits and harms of different screening strategies, including risk factor–based strategies using age, pack-year smoking history, and years since quitting smoking for former smokers, compared with modified versions of multivariate risk prediction models.
 The modeling studies complement the evidence that the systematic review provides.

 Accuracy of Screening Tests